 General Distribution Requirement

 All courses in the anthropology department count toward the general distribution requirement in the social sciences except for ANTH 115, ANTH 240, ANTH 340, ANTH 405, ANTH 604, ANTH 614, ANTH 624, and ANTH 634.
 Courses numbered ANTH 115, ANTH 240 and ANTH 340 count toward the general distribution requirement in math/natural sciences, while course numbered ANTH 405 counts toward the fine arts distribution.
+Consult the department chair for information on how specific topics courses may meet a general distribution requirement.

 General Education Requirements